sunfishcode/basic-text/docs/BasicText.md

  - it is a [Unicode] string in [Stream-Safe] [NFC] form, and
  - it doesn't start with a [Basic Text non-starter], and
  - it doesn't end with a [Basic Text non-ender], and
- - it doesn't contain any of the sequences listed in the [Tables].
+ - it doesn't contain any of the sequences listed in the [Sequence Table].

 A stream is in Basic Text form iff:
  - it consists entirely of a string in Basic Text form, and